 Romans 1:18-21 (ESV) For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who by their unrighteousness suppress the truth.
 19 For what can be known about God is plain to them, because God has shown it to them.
 20 For his invisible attributes, namely, his eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made.
 So they are without excuse.
 21 For although they knew God, they did not honor him as God or give thanks to him, but they became futile in their thinking, and their foolish hearts were darkened.

 The problem of sin is that it incurs the wrath of God.
-Now the wrath of God is not some explosive loss of temper because of an unpredictable God who is capricious, it is instead God's settled opposition to all sin.
-We live in a world created by God and we incur his wrath.
+Now the wrath of God is not some explosive rant of a capricious God for some unreasonable issue like our own wrath.